Ship Energy Efficiency Management Plan (SEEMP)

 For new ships, the IEE Certificate is issued during the initial survey before the ship begins operating.
 For existing ships, the certificate should have been issued following the first intermediate or renewal survey after 1 January 2013.

-From 1 January 2023 the IEE Certificate will also verify the ship’s attained Existing Energy Efficiency Index (EEXI).
+From 1 January 2023 the IEE Certificate verifies the ship’s attained Existing Energy Efficiency Index (EEXI).
 Verfication of the ship’s attained EEXI is to occur following the first annual, intermediate or renewal survey on or after 1 January 2023.
-Following this verification, ships will be issued or re-isisued with an IEE Certificate in the new format.
+Following this verification, ships are issued or reisisued with an IEE Certificate in the new format.

 Recognised Organisations have been authorised to issue the certificates for Australian ships.